KanHarI/gpt-commit-summarizer/Readme.md

 Once you have your API key, you will need to add it to your GitHub repository as a secret.
 To do this, go to your repository's settings and navigate to the "Secrets" section.
 Click on "Add a new secret" and enter the secret name OPENAI_API_KEY and the value of your API key.

 Next, you will need to add the workflow file to your repository.
-Create a file named `.github/workflows/gpt-commit-summarizer.yml` (relative to the git root folder) and copy the following code into it:
+Create a file named `.github/workflows/gpt-commit-summarizer.yml` (relative to the git root folder) and copy the following code into it (JS users - there in [an alternative](https://github.com/soof-golan/add-gpt-summarizer)):
 ```yaml
 name: GPT Commits summarizer
 # Summary: This action will write a comment about every commit in a pull request, as well as generate a summary for every file that was modified and add it to the review page, compile a PR summary from all commit summaries and file diff summaries, and delete outdated code review comments